divio/divio-cloud-docs/introduction/02-set-up.rst

     project locally, you'll need to add a user to the database before you can log in.
 The :ref:`Divio Cloud SSO system <divio-cloud-sso>` allows you to do this from the Django login page.

+Once you have successfully logged into the local site, try stopping the project with ``CONTROL-C``.

+(Another option: you can use ``divio project up`` to launch the project.
+This will also open the project in a web browser once it's up and running.
+If the project uses a non-default port in the :ref:`docker-compose.yml <docker-compose-yml-reference>` file, it will recognise that.
+Unlike ``docker-compose up`` however it runs in the background and does not display a console.)

 .. _tutorial-control: